sruthiviswanadham/Swapping-two-values/README.md

 ### Step 4:
 Assign the value in temporary variable to the first variable
 ### Step 5:
-Print both the values it would be interchanged
+Print both the values it would be interchanged.
 ### Step 6:
 End the program
 ## PROGRAM: